-The CanUUdle Staff is a group of 10 youth and 2 adults who work together to plan the annual, national youth con.
+The CanUUdle Staff is a group of about 10 youth and 2 adults who work together to plan the annual, national youth con.
 Check out the staff positions below.

-What does CanUUdle Staff do?
+What does the CanUUdle Staff do?

 CanUUdle is a youth con by and for youth.
 The staff team plans the con schedule, workshops, activities, worships and runs the show during the weekend.
 From January to May, the staff team gathers in monthly online meetings and works in small teams to plan the schedule and program.
 During CanUUdle, the staff collectively function as important community stewards, organizers and, most importantly, role models and leaders of the youth community.

 Planning is supported by the CanUUdle Coordinator, a part-time contract staff who works with the staff team and organizes logistics.
 Contact the coordinator by emailing firstname.lastname@example.org.

 Why would you want to be on CanUUdle staff?